sentinel-hub/cv4a-iclr-2020-starter-notebooks/README.md

 The [`cv4a-crop-challenge-to-eolearn`](./cv4a-process-and-train.ipynb) notebook converts the data provided as `.tiff` files into smaller `EOPatch` format files.
 This allows to better handle and visualise data as rasters, and to easily apply processing pipelines.

 The [`cv4a-process-and-train`](./cv4a-process-and-train.ipynb) notebook shows how to set up a processing pipeline on `EOPatch` objects, such as cloud masking and feature interpolation.
-This way, different pre-processing methods can be quicly tested.
+This way, different pre-processing methods can be quickly tested.

 The pipeline shown in the notebook includes: